A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 THE TRAVELLING MUSICIAN

 The Company rides through the mist, following the river.
 They hear distant drumming on the wind, the faint low notes of a singer’s voice.
-A shape against the pale; sunbeams catching on the metal filigree of his fanciful dress.
-It’s a travelling musician.
+They see a shape against the pale; sunbeams flash on the metal filigree of his fanciful dress.

 “Keork,” he introduces himself, “and who are the fine Knights I’m honoured to stand with?”